Skip to main content Skip to footer

 Key features:

-• Varied timeline scopes: view portfolio, task, or resource-level data across up to five years.
+• Varied timeline scopes: View portfolio, task, or resource-level data across up to five years.

-• Interactive planning: drag-and-drop adjustments include dependency management and baseline comparisons.
+• Interactive planning: Drag-and-drop adjustments include dependency management and baseline comparisons.

-• Ecosystem synergy: native connections to Zoho apps streamline invoicing and analytics.
+• Ecosystem synergy: Native connections to Zoho apps streamline invoicing and analytics.

 Pricing:

-• Free: up to 5 users, 3 projects, 5GB storage.
+• Free: up to five users, three projects, 5GB storage.

-• Premium: contact for pricing (unlimited projects, custom views, time tracking, budgeting).
+• Premium: Contact for pricing (unlimited projects, custom views, time tracking, budgeting).

-• Enterprise: contact for pricing (portfolio dashboard, critical path, baseline comparison, SSO).
+• Enterprise: Contact for pricing (portfolio dashboard, critical path, baseline comparison, SSO).

-• Ultimate: contact for pricing (expanded storage, multi-user timesheets, advanced workflow actions).
+• Ultimate: Contact for pricing (expanded storage, multi-user timesheets, advanced workflow actions).

 Annual billing saves over 15%, with Premium support available at 20% of license fees for 25+ users.